A Painting Of A Shirtless Man Flexing His Muscles Art

 a painting of a man with his arms outstretched

-a painting of a man with a sword in his hand
+a painting of a man with his hand on his chest

 Seabiscuit vs. War Admiral (The Gaze)